alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="final" skew height={275} minWidth={600} maintainHeight={0.3} seed={16192} colorConfiguration={["default", "blue_to_yellow", "green"]} />

-This effect is written in a WebGL shader, using noise functions and some clever math to produce the flowing waves and dynamic blur.
+This effect is written in a WebGL shader using noise functions and some clever math to produce the flowing waves and dynamic blur.

-In this post I'll break down this effect step-by-step.
-You need no prior knowledge of WebGL or shaders to read this post; we'll start by building a mental model for writing shaders and then move onto implementing the effect.
+In this post, I'll break down this effect step-by-step.
+You need no prior knowledge of WebGL or shaders to read this post; we'll start by building a mental model for writing shaders and then move on to implementing the effect.

 We'll touch on a lot in this post: what WebGL is, writing shaders, interpolation, color mapping, and gradient noise functions.
-My intention is for this post to introduce and build an intuition for the concepts needed to implement such an effect from scratch -- we'll build that intuition using dozens of interactive visualizations.
+My intention for this post is to introduce and build an intuition for the concepts needed to implement such an effect from scratch -- we'll build that intuition using dozens of interactive visualizations.

 If you just want to see the final code, I'll include a link to the shader code at the end of the post (this blog is [open source][alexharri_website] so you can just take a look).